superduper-io/superduper/docs/content/fundamentals/class_hierarchy.md

 ## `_BaseEncodable`

-This is the base class, which allows `superduperdb` to decide how to save "special" data.
+This is the base class, which allows `superduper` to decide how to save "special" data.

 ## `Serializable`

 An extension of Python `dataclasses`, but easier to get the original class back from the serialized dictionary form.
-This is the base class underlying all `superduperdb` queries and predictions as well as mixing into `Component`.
+This is the base class underlying all `superduper` queries and predictions as well as mixing into `Component`.

 ## `Job`